sandermvanvliet/Presentations/ContinuousDeliveryThroughTheCloud/Continuous Delivery through the Cloud.md

 Every step of this process provides feedback to the team whether or not the software is in a reliable state.
 Getting feedback early and often is one of the core concepts of Continuous Delivery and you should implement this in your process as early as you can.
 Tooling like TFS, Jenkins and TeamCity can help accomplishing this.

 Once a team is at the stage where there are automated builds and tests there is one more thing that needs to be addressed.
 Being able to build software is nice but it still needs to be deployed to a production environment before it provides any value to the business.
 As with the builds and tests having an automated deployment is a must.
 I think that everyone can agree that manually deploying an application is stressful, tedious, error-prone and just plain boring at the same time.
 To ensure that you can deploy an application the same time over and over again it pays off to automate this process.
 There are many ways to do that, it can be a simple batch script or solutions like XL Deploy, Octopus or InRelease.
 The point is that being able to have a single set of deliverables that you can deploy to any environment gives you the confidence you need to deploy to production without making it an all-hands-on-deck experience.

+So a long story short: Continuous Delivery is all about releasing to production whenever you want and with confidence supported by tooling.

+# Our story so far